 Recipe yields one round cake (24cm | 8 inches) or 12 small muffins.

-Check out my other Rosh Hashanah recipes on the blog:
+Check out my other Rosh Hashanah recipes on my Rosh Hashanah recipe index.

 Here is the recipe for this delicious gluten-free and dairy-free honey cake: